Munster Senior League (association football): League pyramid

 The Munster Senior League has three league sections: the Senior League (3 intermediate divisions), the Junior League (5 junior divisions) and the Floodlit League (over 35s division).

 The Junior League consists of reserve teams that belong to the Senior League clubs.
-However, as of 2024, three clubs have their main team competing in the Junior League; Ballincollig AFC, Brideview United and Crosshaven AFC.
+However, as of 2024, three clubs had their main team competing in the Junior League; Ballincollig AFC, Brideview United and Crosshaven AFC.
 The most recent member is Brideview United of Tallow, having joined in August 2024 after the demise of the West Waterford East Cork junior league.
 Brideview are also the only non-Cork club in the Munster Junior League.
 At the end of the 2024–25 season, Crosshaven joined the Senior League with Wilton United and Mallow United leaving the senior ranks.

 As of November 2024, there is no promotion or relegation system in place between the League of Ireland First Division (Level 2 of the national league system) and the intermediate provincial leagues (Level 3 of the system), which includes Munster.
 Additionally, while any junior club in Munster can apply to join the intermediate ranks if they feel they are capable, there is no formal promotion or relegation between the junior leagues and the Munster intermediate ranks.

 The divisions of the league are decided by the Management Committee each season, based on the number of clubs available and on any vacancies that may have arisen in the off-season.
 As such, the number of teams in each division may vary.
-Below is the format for the 2024/25 season, which employs 3rd place playoffs for relegation & promotion.
+Below is the format for the 2024–25 season, which employs 3rd place playoffs for relegation & promotion.